sruthysreekanth/Influenza-Season/README.md

 # Influenza-Season
-Plans for the Upcoming Influenza season will be made as part of the project.Analysis conducted by Excel & Tableau.
+Plans for the Upcoming Influenza season will be made as part of the project.Analysis conducted in Excel & Tableau.

 # Objective
 * Assist medical staffing agency in planning for influenza season.
 Examine trends in influenza and how they can be used to plan for staffing needs across the country